thbley/php-go-integration/readme.md

-PHP Example to integrate Go using PHP-FFI
+PHP example to integrate Go using PHP-FFI
 ------------------------------------------

 Go is a statically typed, compiled programming language that offers more performance and concurrency.